-The policy is proposed to be amended to bring it in line with other EHA policies.
+The policy is was amended to bring it in line with other EHA policies.
 The procedure for resolving general complaints has been amended and a procedure inserted for handling complaints relating to the code of conduct of employees, including the CEO.